BrighterCommand/Docs/source/EventDrivenCollaboration.rst

 A useful metaphor here is a phone call.
 If we make a phone call, the other party must be available i.e. present and not busy with another call.

+If the Channel Manager is not available, as in the diagram, does our transaction, the room booking, fail.

 Now, we can try to mitigate the risks of a Request Driven Architecture.
 We can call through a proxy that load balances across a pool of upstream instances of the service.
 The proxy can retry failed requests to alleviate